 - Trailer Pop-Up.
 A heavy load on the rear of an empty (or near empty) trailer causes the rear of the trailer to be forced toward the ground, popping the nose of the trailer in the air.

-How Dok-Lok Innovations Improved Loading Dock Safety Through the Years
+How Dok-Lok Innovations Improved Loading Dock Safety Systems Through the Years

 Vehicle restraints have received a number of upgrades throughout the last four decades.
 For example, when the first RIGs were mandated by NHTSA in the 1990s, a new “fish hook” design helped better secure these types of trailers.